 - You mentioned X last time, how is this going?

 - Do you remember how I mentioned X?
 Would you like to know what happened next?

 - How is the house move/ house renovation going?

 I hope this article helped you learn what you need to know about small talk.
 Please know that you will master this conversation skill if you apply yourself.
-I’ve learned it myself from scratch and taught thousands of people how to pull it off and become a great conversationalists.
+I’ve learned it myself from scratch and taught thousands of people how to pull it off and become a great conversationalist.